Eva1123/CourseProject-GetAndCleanData/CodeBook.md

 Output variable descriptions:

 subject_id: 1 to 30, representing 30 subjects performing activities of daily living (ADL) while carrying a waist-mounted smartphone with embedded inertial sensors.
 activity_name: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING and LAYING
-the other variables represent the mean of either mean or standard deviation of the following measurements: tBodyAcc-XYZ tGravityAcc-XYZ tBodyAccJerk-XYZ
+the other variables represent the mean of either mean or standard deviation (Real numbers) of the following measurements: tBodyAcc-XYZ tGravityAcc-XYZ tBodyAccJerk-XYZ